wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 http.HandleFunc("/webhooks/play-audio", congratulatePlayAudio)
 ```

-### Trigger request to play next audio file
+### Trigger Request to Play Next Audio File

-As previously discussed, we need a way to play the next audio file into the call upon completing the previous one.
-Using the previously defined webhook URL under: `RTC (In-app voice & messaging)` in the dashboard, we'll listen for a specific event that contains a specific key in the request.
-By listening to the `event.type` part of the request, we'll be able to check if the value is: `audio:play:done`, and then call the function `playAudio` to find the next unplayed audio file.
+As previously discussed, we need to play the next audio file into the call upon completing the previous one.
+Using the previously defined webhook URL under: `RTC (In-app voice & messaging)` in the dashboard, we'll listen for a specific event that contains a particular key in the request.
+By listening to the `event.type` part of the request, we'll be able to check if the value is: `audio:play:done`, and then call the function `playAudio` to find the following unplayed audio file.

 Inside `congratulate.go` add this new `event` function: